Taras55001/Ai-Reader/README.md

 `pip install -r requirements.txt`
 ## Configuration
 This project build on posgreSQL\
-The project is required secret keys:\
+The project is required secret keys\
+make new .env file in project directory\
+put this keys into .env and replace values:
-SECRET_KEY='sample of django secret key'\
+`SECRET_KEY='sample of django secret key' DATABASE_NAME='your database name'
-DATABASE_NAME='your database name'\
-DATABASE_USER='your database name'\
+DATABASE_USER='your database name'
-DATABASE_PASSWORD='your database password'\
+DATABASE_PASSWORD='your database password'
-DATABASE_HOST='your database host'\
+DATABASE_HOST='your database host'
-DATABASE_PORT='database port'\
+DATABASE_PORT='database port'
-HUGGINGFACEHUB_API_TOKEN='api token from your huggingface.co'
+HUGGINGFACEHUB_API_TOKEN='api token from your huggingface.co'`
-## Usage
-Explain how to run and use your Django project.
-Include any relevant commands and details about accessing the application.

 Copy code and run on terminal\
 `python manage.py runserver`\
 Visit http://localhost:8000 in your web browser.
+## Usage
+Now you can use web site.Create user account and drop your files to make chat with LLM model

 ## License
 MIT License